Mathilav/sie-eng270-project-soil-assesment/README.md

 emergence and yield: A dataset from a 19-year field experiment”.
 In: Data in Brief 39 (Dec.
 2021), p.
 107581.
 doi: 10.1016/j.dib.2021.10758
 Meteorological informations : Météo France.
 Météo.data.gouv.fr
+Note : the other references used to built the theoritical model but not directly present in the code are listed and explained in the report.

 Code
 - Importation of csv in C, adaptation from https://sieprog.ch/#c/gps
 - Matlab sorting : Virus inactivation exercice https://stakahama.gitlab.io/sie-eng270/exercise_inactivation.html
 LLM
 - ChatGPT was used in multiple C script for correction of the syntax + text processing